MIR@W Day

 Date: 15 May 2026

-Who should attend?: Staff in Psychology and Mathematics (all career stages), but colleagues from other departments with relevant interests are also welcome (space permitting).
+Who should attend?: All staff in Psychology and Mathematics, but colleagues from other departments with relevant interests are also welcome (space permitting).
+Early career researchers, including PGRs, postdocs and research fellows from all backgrounds are encouraged to attend.

 Programme